 After-Hours Vet in San Jose — Open Daily Until 10 PM

-ARCH Veterinary is an after-hours vet San Jose families can reach when most primary-care clinics have already closed.
-Our Winchester hospital is open daily until 10 PM — including evenings, weekends, and holidays — for urgent pet care, walk-ins, sick visits, in-house diagnostics, and many emergency concerns.
-ARCH is not a 24-hour hospital.
-We are an open late vet San Jose pet owners can use to bridge the gap between a regular daytime clinic and the overnight emergency centers, so a problem that started after dinner does not have to wait until morning.
-This page explains exactly when to come, what we can do after hours, and what to do if your pet has a life-threatening emergency after we close.
+We're open every night until 10 PM — the hours when most primary-care clinics are already dark and most pet problems actually show up.
+Winchester is staffed for walk-ins, sick visits, in-house diagnostics, and most urgent and emergency concerns through the evening.
+Honest about what we're not: a 24-hour hospital.
+We exist to bridge the gap between a daytime clinic and the overnight ER, so a problem that starts after dinner doesn't have to wait until morning.
+Here's when to come, what we can handle, and what to do if your pet has a life-threatening emergency after we close.

 After-Hours Vet Care in San Jose

-When your pet starts vomiting at 7 PM or limping after a Saturday hike, you don't want to choose between waiting until tomorrow and driving across the Bay to an emergency hospital.
-ARCH was built for that gap.
-Our Winchester hospital at 824 N Winchester Blvd serves as an evening vet San Jose families across Willow Glen, Cambrian, Almaden, Santa Teresa, Campbell, Los Gatos, Saratoga, Cupertino, Santa Clara, and Sunnyvale can reach after work.
-We are staffed by veterinarians and licensed technicians, equipped with the same in-house diagnostics we use during the day, and committed to honest triage — if your pet needs an overnight ICU, we will tell you and help you get there.
+When your pet starts vomiting at 7 PM or limping after a Saturday hike, you shouldn't have to choose between waiting and driving across the Bay.
+We built the Winchester hospital at 824 N Winchester Blvd specifically for that gap — an evening option for families across Willow Glen, Cambrian, Almaden, Santa Teresa, Campbell, Los Gatos, Saratoga, Cupertino, Santa Clara, and Sunnyvale.
+Staffed by veterinarians and licensed technicians, equipped with the same in-house diagnostics we use during the day, and committed to honest triage.
+If your pet needs an overnight ICU, we'll tell you and help you get there.

 Open Late for Sick Pets and Urgent Concerns

-ARCH is open every day until 10 PM, which is significantly later than the 5 to 7 PM closing time of most general-practice San Jose clinics.
-That makes ARCH a practical urgent vet open late option for working families, weekend pet owners, and anyone whose dog or cat 'wasn't quite right' all afternoon and got worse by evening.
-We routinely see pets in the 5 PM–10 PM window for vomiting, diarrhea, limping, ear infections, eye injuries, allergic reactions, urinary straining, wounds, and acute pain — exactly the cases that are uncomfortable to leave overnight.
-Walk-ins are welcome, and a quick phone call before you leave home helps us prepare for your arrival.
+We're open every day until 10 PM — significantly later than the 5 to 7 PM closing of most general-practice clinics around here.
+That's a practical option for working families, weekend pet owners, and anyone whose dog or cat 'wasn't quite right' all afternoon and got worse by evening.
+The 5 to 10 PM window is our busiest for vomiting, diarrhea, limping, ear infections, eye injuries, allergic reactions, urinary straining, wounds, and acute pain — exactly the cases that are uncomfortable to leave overnight.
+Walk-ins welcome, and a quick call before you leave home helps us prepare.

 When Your Pet Should Be Seen After Hours

-Come in the same evening — do not wait until morning — for repeated vomiting, bloody vomit or stool, ongoing diarrhea, sudden severe limping or non-weight-bearing lameness, eye injury or sudden squinting, allergic facial swelling or hives, suspected toxin exposure, urinary straining (especially in male cats), wounds or lacerations, painful or rapidly enlarging masses, severe ear pain, or a pet who is suddenly hiding, weak, or off food in a way that feels different.
-Many of these conditions are much easier and safer to treat at 8 PM than at 4 AM, and getting started in the evening often prevents an overnight emergency.
+Come in tonight — don't wait — for repeated vomiting, blood in vomit or stool, ongoing diarrhea, sudden severe limping or non-weight-bearing lameness, eye injury or sudden squinting, allergic facial swelling or hives, suspected toxin exposure, urinary straining (especially in male cats), wounds or lacerations, painful or rapidly enlarging masses, severe ear pain, or a pet who's suddenly hiding, weak, or off food in a way that feels different.
+Most of these are much easier and safer to treat at 8 PM than at 4 AM.
+Starting in the evening often prevents the overnight emergency.

 Vomiting, Diarrhea, Pain, Limping, and Injuries

-The most common after-hours visits at ARCH involve gastrointestinal upset, orthopedic pain, ear and skin issues, and minor trauma.
-Vomiting and diarrhea are evaluated for dehydration, abdominal pain, foreign body risk, dietary indiscretion, and pancreatitis, with bloodwork and X-rays available on site.
-Limping pets receive an orthopedic and neurologic exam, X-rays when indicated, and pain control.
+The bulk of our after-hours visits are GI upset, orthopedic pain, ear and skin issues, and minor trauma.
+Vomiting and diarrhea get worked up for dehydration, abdominal pain, foreign body risk, dietary indiscretion, and pancreatitis — bloodwork and X-rays on site.
+Limping pets get an orthopedic and neurologic exam, X-rays when indicated, and pain control.
 Wounds are clipped, cleaned, and closed or bandaged based on depth and contamination.
-Painful ears, hot spots, and skin infections receive same-evening treatment so the pet sleeps comfortably.
-For broader urgent-care detail, see /urgent-care-vet-san-jose.
+Painful ears, hot spots, and skin infections get treated the same evening so your pet sleeps comfortably.
+Broader urgent-care details at /urgent-care-vet-san-jose.

 Walk-Ins Welcome Until 10 PM

-ARCH is a walk-in vet open late — no appointment is required for after-hours urgent visits.
-Stable, scheduled patients are seen in order of arrival; unstable or critical patients are triaged ahead.
-Calling (669) 230-5034 on the way lets the team prepare a room, pull prior records, and tell you about current wait times.
-The last walk-in is accepted shortly before 10 PM, so the earlier in the evening you arrive, the more comfortable the visit will be for both you and your pet.
-For full walk-in details, see /walk-in-vet-san-jose.
+No appointment needed for after-hours urgent visits.
+Scheduled patients are seen in arrival order; unstable or critical patients move ahead in triage.
+Calling (669) 230-5034 on the way lets us prep a room, pull prior records, and give you a real wait estimate.
+The last walk-in is accepted shortly before 10 PM, so earlier in the evening is more comfortable for everyone.
+Full walk-in details at /walk-in-vet-san-jose.

 Diagnostics Available After Hours

-After-hours visits at ARCH are not limited to a basic exam and a prescription.
-The same in-house tools we use during the day are available in the evening: digital X-ray, abdominal and thoracic ultrasound, in-house bloodwork (CBC, chemistry, electrolytes), urinalysis, cytology, and same-day veterinary CT imaging when appropriate.
-That means a vomiting dog at 8 PM can have bloodwork and X-rays in the same visit, a limping dog can be imaged that evening, and an unstable patient can be stabilized with IV fluids, oxygen, and pain control rather than waiting until morning.
-For our broader hospital capabilities, see /vet-hospital-san-jose.
+After-hours doesn't mean a basic exam and a prescription.
+The same in-house tools we use during the day are available in the evening: digital X-ray, abdominal and thoracic ultrasound, in-house bloodwork (CBC, chemistry, electrolytes), urinalysis, cytology, and same-day CT when appropriate.
+A vomiting dog at 8 PM can have bloodwork and X-rays in the same visit.
+A limping dog can be imaged that evening.
+An unstable patient gets IV fluids, oxygen, and pain control instead of waiting until morning.
+Broader hospital info at /vet-hospital-san-jose.

 After-Hours Vet vs 24-Hour Emergency Hospital

-ARCH is an after-hours and urgent-care hospital — we are not a 24-hour ICU.
-The difference matters.
-ARCH is an excellent fit for evening problems that are urgent but stable: vomiting, limping, ear infections, wounds, toxin ingestions caught early, allergic reactions, urinary issues, and many sick visits where the pet does not need overnight monitoring.
-Pets who need around-the-clock ICU care, ventilator support, or 2 AM intervention belong at a dedicated 24-hour emergency center.
-For those situations and for any life-threatening concern outside our open hours, see /emergency-vet-san-jose for the nearest 24-hour pet emergency after hours San Jose facility, and we will help arrange transfer when needed.
+Important distinction: we're an after-hours and urgent-care hospital, not a 24-hour ICU.
+We're a great fit for evening problems that are urgent but stable — vomiting, limping, ear infections, wounds, toxin ingestions caught early, allergic reactions, urinary issues, and sick visits where the pet doesn't need overnight monitoring.
+Pets who need around-the-clock critical care, ventilator support, or 2 AM intervention belong at a dedicated 24-hour ER.
+For those situations and for life-threatening concerns outside our open hours, see /emergency-vet-san-jose for the nearest 24-hour facility — we'll help arrange transfer when needed.

 What to Bring to an After-Hours Visit

-To make your after-hours visit faster and more accurate, please bring: a list of your pet's current medications and dosages, any recent records or lab results from another veterinarian, a sample of suspected toxin or its packaging if applicable, photos or video of the symptom (a limp, a seizure, a strange breathing pattern), and a recent stool sample if your pet has had diarrhea.
-If your pet is vomiting, photos of the vomit help us assess foreign material or blood.
-If you are not the regular caretaker, a quick phone call to confirm history with the owner is helpful.
-The more accurate the history, the faster we can move from triage to treatment.
+To make the visit faster and more accurate, please bring a list of current medications and doses, any recent records or lab results from another vet, a sample or photo of suspected toxin or its packaging, photos or video of the symptom (a limp, a seizure, a strange breathing pattern), and a recent stool sample if there's been diarrhea.
+If your pet's been vomiting, photos of the vomit help us assess foreign material or blood.
+If you're not the regular caretaker, a quick call to confirm history with the owner helps.
+The more accurate the history, the faster we move from triage to treatment.

 Frequently asked questions